 While LightWave is the program we use and enjoy using, we completely understand

 that you must ultimately choose the program that works for you and that's

 completely fine.
 But no matter which 3D program that

-even if it is a free program, all 3D programs require study and consistent practice to master.
+even if it is a so-called free program, all 3D programs require expensive hardware and valuable time to study.
 But

 nothing to lose by learning LightWave.
 It is a solid and very capable 3D